ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-api.markdown

   * your token name: the name of the token you want to modify.

 # How to retrieve my tokens

-Call the API like described in the tutorial.

 ```bash
 $ curl  -X GET